 Dubai isn’t all about skyscrapers and sand dunes.
 Situated on the edge of the Arabian Gulf, this multitasking UAE destination is also a beachgoer’s paradise.
 With idyllic weather from October to May, Dubai’s pristine beaches have become one of its major drawcards.
-Take your pick of family-friendly stretches with gentle waves, private clubs with pampering on tap, and top spots for surfing and watersports in our guide to the 10 best beaches in and around Dubai.
+Take your pick of family-friendly stretches with gentle waves, private clubs with pampering on tap, free things and top spots for surfing and watersports in our guide to the 10 best beaches in and around Dubai.

 Tips on Visiting Dubai’s Beaches